 Ratings Method: total score out of 45 max points on 5 factors

 - Privacy and security (10 points) - How well does the online tax prep company protect your data and your privacy?
 What do they promise and what evidence is there of their capability to deliver?
-Unfortunately, this is the weakest area of the ratings - my numbers could be fairly wide of the mark - since it is hard to get much tangible proof of the reality vs the promises made, even compared to the minimal promises as are publicly made on the websites.
+As I said last year, it is unfortunately still the case that this is the most uncertain area of the ratings - my numbers could be fairly wide of the mark - since it is hard to get much tangible proof of the reality vs the promises made, even compared to the minimal promises as are publicly made on the websites.
 Only one company (Acetax) actually claims to have been audited by an external party.
 CRA does not do anything, as they woefully admit in the disclaimer on the webpage with the list of packages, to check up on the companies and how they handle our data, which I think is shocking and unacceptable, given that a lot of people likely believe that NetFile certification somehow gives assurance of security protection.

 - Flow, readability and layout (10 points) - How does the appearance and the flow of the program guide the taxpayer through all the steps, ensuring that everything is entered correctly in the right places?
 Is it easy to go back and forth, to review results and check one's work or make changes?
 The programs vary enormously on this factor, from simple on-screen versions of the paper forms, which merely do the arithmetic correctly and transfer amounts (or are supposed to!) between forms, to sophisticated interview processes akin to interaction with an accountant, asking questions to uncover all income and deductions and credits.

 - Responsiveness (5 points) - How fast is the online application at saving data and refreshing the screen? slow = frustration!
-A couple of programs either went haywire on me or were unavailable for login - not good if you are in the final throes of meeting the April 30th deadline.
+Some of the programs are a lot more reliably responsive, an important factor if you are in the final throes of meeting the April 30th deadline.